Revature-CacheMoney/Project-3/CacheMoney/frontend/src/_Frontend_readme_please.txt

 - Create a branch off of "frontend" -
 		- git checkout frontend
 		- git checkout -b your_new_branchname
-		- Navigate to the root directory of frontend (where the package.json is located)
+		- Navigate to the root directory of frontend (where the package.json is located) -- ex.
+Project-3/CacheMoney/frontend/
 		- npm install
 		- npm start (to run the app)
 - Do your thing!
 Adopt a component, make one, or fiddle with CSS, or make some improvements.